Police and mental health

 While police are investigating the case, but before they have charged you with an offence, one of the following things might happen:

-- You are released on bail.
+- You're released on bail.
 This means you may have to return to the police station at a later date.
 Also there may be conditions that you need to follow, for example to live at a named address.
-You may be arrested again if you don’t comply with these conditions.
-The police can only release you on bail if it is ‘necessary and proportionate’.
+You may be arrested again if you don't comply with these conditions.
+The police can only release you on bail if it's 'necessary and proportionate'.
 If not you must be released without bail.
-You can only be kept on bail for 28 days after arrest without being charged, but this can be extended to three months in complex cases.
+You can only be kept on bail for 28 days after arrest without being charged.
+But this can be extended to 3 months in complex cases.

-- You are released under investigation (often referred to as 'RUI').
-This is different to being released on bail as you will not have to comply with any conditions.
+- You're released under investigation (often referred to as 'RUI').
+This is different to being released on bail as you won't have to comply with any conditions.

-- You may go to hospital either as a voluntary patient or sectioned under the Mental Health Act.
+- You may go to hospital either as an informal patient or sectioned under the Mental Health Act.

 After investigating the case the police and the Crown Prosecution will decide whether to charge you with an offence.

-For information what happens after you are charged see our legal pages on mental health and the courts.
+For information what happens after you're charged visit our legal pages on the courts and mental health.

 Example